datastax/cpp-driver/topics/logging/README.md

 cass_log_set_level(CASS_LOG_INFO);

 /* Create cluster and connect session */
 ```

+## Custom Logging Callback

-The logging callback allows an application to log messages to a file, syslog, or any other logging mechanism.
+The use of a logging callback allows an application to log messages to a file, syslog, or any other logging mechanism.
 This callback must be thread-safe because it is possible for it to be called from multiple threads concurrently.
 The `data` parameter allows custom resources to be passed to the logging callback.

 ```c
 void on_log(const CassLogMessage* message, void* data) {